Documents Needed to Apply for a Student Visa

 The application form will also have a space for “occupation”.
 If you are not currently working or a student, just write down “preparing to study in Japan.”
 Also, there is a section for previous Japanese study.
 If you have only studied on your own, just write down “self-study.”

 You will need to take a passport-style photo on a plain background that is 3-centimeters wide by 4-centimeters high.
 Do not wear any hats or other clothing that covers your head (unless it is for religious reasons).
 Also, the government recommends that you remove your glasses and not smile for the photo.

 The photo should be no older than three months and should not be the same photo that is used on any other kind of ID, such as your passport picture.
 If you can provide a high-resolution digital photo, that would also be fine.

 We will need a scanned copy of the main page of your passport and if you have been to Japan in the past, you should also include copies of your previous entry and exit stamps.

 If you don’t have a passport, don’t worry!
 You don’t need one at the time of application but you will need one before you actually leave for Japan.
 In the meantime, you can send a copy of any kind of official government ID instead.

 You will need to send the official diploma from the last school you graduated from.
 Technically, immigration does not have any minimum age or graduation requirements, but many of the schools do.

 One thing to keep in mind is that if you haven’t graduated from university, you will not be able to get a working visa in Japan as the minimum education requirement for a work visa is a bachelor’s degree.
 Even if you graduate from a language school, if you don’t have a bachelor’s degree you won’t be able to get a work visa.

-If your goal is to stay and work in Japan you should consider finishing university in your home country or continue with higher education here in Japan.
+If your goal is to stay and work in Japan you should consider finishing university in your home country or continuing with higher education here in Japan.